Why should English teachers move into Business English training?

 “I really want to thank you.
 This course has changed my life and the way I look at Business English, and now even more after the completion of the course.
 It was challenging at times but with your guidance, examples and experience I could continue and see it through.
 Looking forward to using the new knowledge and skills.” – Stephen in South Africa

-Our Teaching Business English training is designed for language professionals and businesspeople who wish to develop their careers by moving into Business English teaching and launching themselves as independent Business English trainers.
+Our training is designed for language professionals and businesspeople who wish to develop their careers by moving into Business English teaching and launching themselves as independent Business English trainers.

 What will you learn?